techgnosis/tanzu-gitops/README.md

 * Self-service TLS certificates with cert-manager
 * CI+CD with Concourse
 * Ingress and mesh with Istio
-* Quickly explore Helm values.yml files with Kubeapps
+* Quickly explore Helm repos Kubeapps
-* Metrics with Prometheus + node-exporter + cAdvisor + Grafana
+* Cluster metrics with Tanzu Observability
 * Backup and restore both etcd and PVs with Velero + Restic
 * Manage policy across all your clusters with Tanzu Mission Control
 * Turn a K8s cluster into a multi-tenant microservice host with Tanzu Application Service